In Defense of Animals protects geese from “cullings,” "roundups," and cruelty.

-When someone complains about goose poop in your community, the property owner finds a way to get rid of the geese and solve the “problem.”
-The government or a private company is hired to “roundup” and kill the geese.
+Whenever anyone complains about goose poop in their community, the property owner will try to find a way to get rid of the geese and solve the “problem” as quickly and easily as possible, even if it is a cruel and unsound solution in the long run.
+The government or a private company is often hired to roundup and kill the geese.

-When geese are removed or rounded up, parents are separated from their offspring, who desperately call out for each other.
+When geese are removed or rounded up, parents are separated from their offspring, and they desperately call out for each other.

 - The Issue with Goose Roundups

 - How We Help Protect Geese